 Let's set a baseline.
 An AI productivity app isn't just a chatbot stapled onto a to-do list.
 The tools that earn their subscription fee in 2026 share a few traits: they reduce the time between thinking about a task and completing it, they learn your context over time, and they integrate with the tools you already use rather than demanding you rebuild your workflow from scratch.

 One more thing worth flagging: privacy and data handling matter.
 If you're a UK-based business (or serve EU customers), you need to know where your data sits and whether it's used for model training.
-I'll note this where relevant.
+This guide flags it where relevant.
 UK GDPR compliance isn't optional, and a few of these tools have wobbled on transparency.

 Notion AI — The All-Rounder That Keeps Getting Better

 Notion has been the productivity darling for a few years now, and the AI layer has matured from a novelty to something genuinely central to how the app works.
-According to Notion's own disclosure in early 2025, the platform had surpassed 100 million users.
+According to Notion's own disclosure, the platform surpassed 100 million users in 2024.
 That scale matters because it means the integrations ecosystem is deep and third-party support is strong.

-What I actually use Notion AI for, daily: summarising long meeting transcripts dumped into a shared database, drafting first-pass outlines for articles like this one, and auto-tagging items in our editorial pipeline.
-The Q&A feature — where you ask Notion AI a question and it searches across your entire workspace — is the single feature that saves me the most time.
-I tested it against a 12,000-word client brief split across four sub-pages, and it pulled accurate answers in seconds rather than the ten minutes of manual searching I'd normally spend.
+Where Notion AI earns its keep day to day: summarising long meeting transcripts dumped into a shared database, drafting first-pass outlines, and auto-tagging items in an editorial pipeline.
+The Q&A feature — where you ask Notion AI a question and it searches across your entire workspace — tends to be the single biggest time-saver.
+Pointed at a long brief split across several sub-pages, it's built to pull accurate answers far faster than scrolling and manual searching.

 Pricing

 Notion's free tier is generous for personal use.
-The Plus plan starts at $10/user/month (billed annually), which includes limited AI queries.
-For heavier AI usage, there's an add-on.
-Check Notion's pricing page for the current structure, as they've adjusted this a couple of times recently.
-In £ terms, expect roughly £8–9/user/month depending on exchange rates.
+The Plus plan starts at $10/user/month (billed annually), but as of early 2026 Notion AI requires a Business or Enterprise plan — it is no longer available on Plus or Free.
+Check Notion's pricing page for current Business tier pricing, as they've adjusted this a couple of times recently.

 If you're weighing Notion against a more writing-focused tool like Obsidian, we've written a detailed breakdown in our Notion vs Obsidian for PKM comparison.